shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 ```
 scheme://hostname:port/path?query_string
 ```
-I used the below URL to find the article "Choice Tables - Delicious Ways to Love Downtown Los Angeles" on the New York Times website:
+Let's review the following URL and find the article "Choice Tables - Delicious Ways to Love Downtown Los Angeles" on the New York Times website:

 [https://www.nytimes.com/2010/09/12/travel/12choice.html?_r=1&src=me&ref=travel](https://www.nytimes.com/2010/09/12/travel/12choice.html?_r=1&src=me&ref=travel)

+### Scheme

-**Scheme:** This defines the type of resource.
+This defines the type of resource.
 We are dealing with HTTP, so the example above is of an HTTP resource.
 The scheme tells the server what type of resource the client (your browser) is looking for and what format the rest of the locator will be in.
 There are other types of Schemes, such as FTP, that we will discuss later.

+### Hostname

-**Hostname:** This is also called the domain name.
+This is also called the domain name.
 It is a nickname for an IP address (we'll get into IP's later) that is more easily read by people.
 In the example above the hostname is "www.nytimes.com."
 So the request knows to go to the NY Times server.

+### Port

-**Port:** The port number is optional, so it's not used in most URLs.
+The port number is optional, so it's not used in most URLs.
 If the port is not listed then the default port for the scheme is used.
 For the example above, the port is not included, but the server would know to send the URL to port 80 because this is the default port for HTTP.